Ewen2015/BICat/README.md

    streamlit run app/bi-chat.py
    ```

-Once the Streamlit application is running, open it in your browser to interact with ChatGPT.
+Once the Streamlit application is running, open it in your browser to play and talk to your data!

 ## 🍻 Contributing